 4. But it’s a great idea – why do I need research?

 Research gives your business the best opportunity for success.
 Research everything – the competition, your customers, your marketplace and your business model.
-Knowing what your brand is up against and how to properly position it can save you from headache and frustration down the road.
+Knowing what your brand is up against and how to properly position it can save you from a headache and frustration down the road.

 5. Copying the competition – “Hey, it works for them!”